KhronosGroup/OpenXR-Tutorials/tutorial/5-extensions.rst

 This functionality is provided to OpenXR via the use of the XR_KHR_composition_layer_depth extension (`OpenXR Specification 12.8.
 XR_KHR_composition_layer_depth <https://registry.khronos.org/OpenXR/specs/1.0/html/xrspec.html#XR_KHR_composition_layer_depth>`_).
 This is a Khronos-approved extension and as such it's aligned with the standards used in the core specification.
 The extension allows depth images from a swapchain to be submitted alongside the color images.
 This extension works in conjunction with the projection layer type.

-The ``XrCompositionLayerProjection`` structure contains a pointer to an array of ``XrCompositionLayerProjectionView`` structures.
+The :openxr_ref:`XrCompositionLayerProjection` structure contains a pointer to an array of :openxr_ref:`XrCompositionLayerProjectionView` structures.
 Each of these structures refers to a single view in the XR system and a single image subresource from a swapchain.
-To submit a depth image, we employ the use of a ``XrCompositionLayerDepthInfoKHR`` structure.
-Like with ``XrCompositionLayerProjectionView``, ``XrCompositionLayerDepthInfoKHR`` refers to a single view in the XR system and a single image subresource from a swapchain.
-These structures are 'chained' together via the use of the ``const void* next`` member in ``XrCompositionLayerProjectionView``.
-We assign the memory address of a ``XrCompositionLayerDepthInfoKHR`` structure that we want to chain together.
+To submit a depth image, we employ the use of a :openxr_ref:`XrCompositionLayerDepthInfoKHR` structure.
+Like with :openxr_ref:`XrCompositionLayerProjectionView`, :openxr_ref:`XrCompositionLayerDepthInfoKHR` refers to a single view in the XR system and a single image subresource from a swapchain.
+These structures are 'chained' together via the use of the ``const void* next`` member in :openxr_ref:`XrCompositionLayerProjectionView`.
+We assign the memory address of a :openxr_ref:`XrCompositionLayerDepthInfoKHR` structure that we want to chain together.
 The runtime time will read the ``next`` pointer and associate the structures and ultimately the color and depth images together for compositing.
 This is the same style of extensibility used in the Vulkan API.

 One thing is now very clear to the programmer - we need a depth swapchain!
 Seldom used in windowed graphics, but required here to allow smooth rendering of the depth image and to not lock either the runtime or the application by waiting on a single depth image to be passed back and forth between them.
 In most windowed graphics applications, the depth image is 'discarded' at the end of the frame and it doesn't interact with the windowing system at all.

 When creating a depth swapchain, we must check that the system supports a depth format for swapchain creation.
-You can check this with ``xrEnumerateSwapchainFormats()``.
+You can check this with :openxr_ref:`xrEnumerateSwapchainFormats`.
 Unfortunately, there are no guarantees with in the OpenXR 1.0 core specification or the XR_KHR_composition_layer_depth extension revision 6 that states runtimes must support depth format for swapchains.

 To implement this extension in the Chapter 5 code, we first add the following member to the ``RenderLayerInfo`` structure: